kennethloeffler/anatta/docs/programming-model/ecs-basics.md

 # ECS basics for Roblox programmers

-ECS architectures are uncommon on Roblox, so many Roblox developers may not know much about them or how they can be used.
-In this section, we'll compare and contrast ECS with another kind of component-based architecture that's more common on Roblox: the "binder" pattern.
-Then, we'll incrementally alter `CollectionService`'s API, turning it into one that resembles Anatta's API.
+ECS-style architectures are very uncommon on Roblox, so many Roblox developers may not know much about them or understand how they can be used.
+In this section, we'll compare and contrast ECS with another kind of component-based architecture that is somewhat better known on Roblox: the "binder" pattern.
+We'll cover the binder pattern in some detail to give a clear picture of how OOP-style composition can work in Roblox.
+Finally, we'll incrementally alter `CollectionService`'s API, turning it into one that resembles Anatta's API.

 First, a quick refresher on the essentials of `CollectionService`:
 ```lua